miketheprogrammer/go-thrust/README.md

   - [X] Package Commands
   - [X] Package Spawn

-- [ ] - Remove func Main as this is a Library
+- [ ] Remove func Main as this is a Library
   - [ ] Should use Tests instead

+- [X] Refactor how Dispatching occurs
+  - [X] We should not have to manually dispatch, there should be a registration method

 This thrust client exposes enough Methods to be fairly forwards compatible even without adding new helper methods.
 The beauty of working with a stable JSON RPC Protocol is that most methods are just helpers around build that data structure.